dahisland/sportsee-app/README.md

 ### \* STEP 2 : RUN FRONTEND

 - Use the command `cd sportsee` to change your working directory to the frontend folder.
+- Use the `npm install` command to install dependencies.
-- Use the command `npm start` to run the project on your browser.
+- Use the `npm start` command to run the project on your browser.

 Local url by default is : `http://localhost:3006/`.